 Except as provided in the Investment Canada Act, there are no limitations specific to the rights of non-Canadians to hold or vote our common shares under the laws of Canada or British Columbia, or in our charter documents.
-See the section of this annual report on Form 20-F entitled "Exchange Controls" below for a discussion of the principal features of the Investment Canada Act for non-Canadian residents proposing to acquire our common shares.
+See the section of this Annual Report entitled "Exchange Controls" below for a discussion of the principal features of the Investment Canada Act for non-Canadian residents proposing to acquire our common shares.